Something for Lester

 Something for Lester is an album by American jazz bassist Ray Brown recorded in 1977 and released on the Contemporary label.

 Reception

 Allmusic awarded the album 3½ stars with Scott Yanow noting "This excellent trio session forms a sort of transition between bassist Ray Brown's work with the Oscar Peterson Trio and his own small-group sessions of the '80s and '90s".

+DownBeat fave the album 5 stars.
+Zan Stewart called the release a "very tasteful and extremely listenable album".